Polyfill for "JS objects in wasm"

 One of the main goals of wasm-bindgen is to allow working with and passing around JS objects in wasm, but that's not allowed today!
 While indeed true, that's where the polyfill comes in.

-The question here is how we shoehorn JS objects into a u32 for wasm to use.
+The question here is how we shoehorn JS objects into a u32 for Wasm to use.
 The current strategy for this approach is to maintain a module-local variable in the generated foo.js file: a heap.

 Temporary JS objects on the "stack"